wpdk/wpdk/README.md

 <a id="status"></a>
 ## Current Status

-The project is at an early stage:
+The project is at an alpha stage:

-* Stubs have been provided to enable all of the SPDK source to compile, apart from spdk_top which requires *libcurses*.
+* All of the SPDK source compiles, apart from spdk_top which requires *libcurses*.
-* Functionality has been provided to enable virtually all of the SPDK Unit Tests to pass.
+* All of the SPDK Unit Tests pass.
-* The initial implementation of sockets is sufficient to enable an iSCSI target to start and to serve storage.
+* The iSCSI target can serve storage.
 * Unit tests exist for the majority of the functionality.

-There are a few areas that are currently unimplemented, or where quick hacks have been applied.
+There are still a few areas that are currently unimplemented, or where quick hacks have been applied.
 These are indicated in the code with *WPDK_UNIMPLEMENTED* and *HACK*.

 Currently only x64 builds are supported.